AsthaK-2505/Cloudcart/README.md

 # CloudCart – Cloud-Native E-Commerce Platform

-CloudCart is a cloud-native e-commerce application that I built as a DevOps learning and college project.
+CloudCart is a cloud-native e-commerce application that I built as a DevOps learning project.

 The main purpose of this project was to understand how a real application can be divided into multiple services and then containerized, deployed, monitored, and managed using DevOps tools.